the-human-colossus-foundation/oca-spec/docs/ecosystem/oca-repository.md

 </div>

-Repository enables to fetch the whole graph at once using the `w=true` query parameter.
+The repository enables fetching of the whole graph at once using the `w=true` query parameter.
 The following example demonstrates how to get the whole graph of the Device schema:

 ```bash
 curl -X 'GET' \